 Photo booths are a stand-alone, low-maintenance entertainment moment that shouldn’t need much upkeep throughout the night.
 And besides, nothing breaks the ice quite like a quirky photo op between new friends.
 Opt for a sepia tone filter—that way images come out with an instant vintage touch.

 Even though alcohol was illegal, mixology was getting increasingly more creative.
-Host your event at a stylish cocktail lounge that has all the bells and whistles to mix together a proper gin rickey.
+Host your event at a stylish cocktail bar or lounge that has all the bells and whistles to mix together a proper gin rickey.